swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 - gRPC supports bi-directional streaming as opposed to OpenAPI's request/response model.

-Below is the protobuf definition for the sample todo service:
+Below is the protobuf definition for the todo gRPC service:

 ```protobuf
 // todo.proto